3 Weeks in Turkey Itinerary

 How to get around

 There are actually tons of transportation options to get around Turkey.
 It is advisable to use trains only if you want to reach provincial centres and you have ample time to travel as the travel time usually takes twice as long compared to other modes of transportation.
-Long-distance buses are the most recommended and most commonly used transportation option.

-Other alternatives include private car, taxi, ferry, motorcycle, plane, and dolmus, which is a small van or minibus.
-The fastest option would be to ride the plane and the cheapest option is a dolmus or shared taxi.
+The fastest option would be to ride the plane, and the cheapest option is a dolmus or shared taxi.
 You can opt to rent a car if you want to go to off-the-beaten-track sites and travel at your own pace.

 IMPORTANT: Turkey has one of the best airlines in the world in terms of having direct flights between Turkey and other major cities.
 However, flying between cities in Turkey often means you have to track back or connect in Istanbul.